Particular/docs.particular.net/nservicebus/upgrades/message-property-encryption-3to3.1.md

 ## AesEncryptionService

 `NServiceBus.Encryption.MessageProperty` version 3.1 includes the `AesEncryptionService` class that replaces the deprecated `RijndaelEncryptionService`.
+In most cases, upgrading involves replacing all instances of `RijndaelEncryptionService` with `AesEncryptionService`.
+No further code changes are necessary.